Competing Mechanisms at Vibrated Interfaces of Density-Contrast Fluids: Theoretical Background

+The time-periodic variation in gravity is suspected to be the driving source of instability, thereby motivating a Floquet analysis~\citep{floquet1883equations}.
+Consequently, the temporal evolution of the vertical interface displacement, $\zeta^*(t^*)$, is expected to exhibit both exponential growth or decay, modeled by $\rme^{\gamma^* t^*}$, and superimposed oscillatory fluctuations, captured by the periodic term $\sum_{n} \hat{\zeta}^*_n \rme^{\rmi n \omega^* t^*}$.
+At each horizontal wavenumber, this response can be decomposed into modal and periodic parts, yielding

-where $\gamma^*$ is the Floquet exponent, $t_0^*$ is the time shift associated with the initial phase $\varphi_0$, and $n$ is the index of the harmonics \citep{kumar1994parametric,kumar1996}.
+where $\gamma^*$ is the Floquet exponent, $t_0^*$ is the time shift associated with the initial phase $\varphi_0$, and $n$ is the intger index of the harmonics \citep{kumar1994parametric,kumar1996}.
 A positive real Floquet exponent indicates instability, driving the system toward interface breakup.
-Floquet exponents, often obtained through the eigenvalue decomposition of the monodromy matrix, are not unique and collectively describe nonmodal growth.
-Here, we demonstrate that the modal growth of the most unstable Floquet exponent, $\gamma^*_{U}$, combined with the periodic components, accurately predicts the initial transient dynamics.
-By relating the interface displacements at different orders of harmonics, $\gamma^*_{U}$ is found for each wavenumber by solving
+Substituting Eqs.~\cref{eqn:decomposition_w,eqn:Floequet_form} into Eq.~\cref{eqn:NS fluctuating_w} gives